How to Find HIV Treatment Services

 - Help for Mental Illnesses, from NIMH

-As part of HHS, the National Institute of Mental Health (NIMH) funds research on ways to prevent and treat mental disorders.
+As part of HHS, the National Institute of Mental Health (NIMH) funds research on ways to prevent and treat mental health disorders.
 Their website includes a resources page to help people find health care providers and treatment services, locate clinical trials, and learn more about mental health.

 If you have questions about HIV treatment or need help finding HIV treatment resources, HIVinfo health information specialists can assist you.
 English- and Spanish-speaking health information specialists are available.
 Contact HIVinfo by phone (1-800-448-0440) or email (HIVinfo@NIH.gov) for confidential assistance.
 For more information, visit the HIVinfo Contact Us page.